 The Statistical Energy Analysis (SEA) is a standard method to study the vibro-acoustic response of spacecraft structural components.
 Coupling and internal loss factors are the structural parameters which characterize a structure when the statistical energy analysis is used to study the response of an element to vibro-acoustic excitations.
 These factors can be calculated either theoretically or experimentally.
 The power injection method has become a standard method for experimental verification of the coupling and internal loss factors.
 But, the SEA model is adequate when component modal density is high in the frequency range of interest.
 Some spacecraft structural components, like parabolic antenna reflector, present an intermediate modal density in the frequency range of interest.
 In those cases, the applicability of SEA models presents some doubts.
 The paper presents acoustic results measured on a reflector antenna, and their comparison with SEA and FEM models predictions.
 The antenna is a parabolic reflector of 1650x1490mm and has been tested inside an acoustic chamber of 200 m3.
 The antenna surface and stiffeners are manufactured on sandwich construction of CFRP skins and aluminum core.
 The paper presents a comparison of the analytical predictions and the experimental response of the antenna to a diffuse acoustic field.Internoise 2009 — August 2009 in Otawa, Canada

-I work on an open source 2D game engine called PixTudio as a hobby.
+I maintained an open source 2D game engine called PixTudio as a hobby.
 It works on PCs and mobile platforms and includes cool features like Steam integration.
-In the past I even ported it to the Nintendo Wii, which was a really interesting thing to do.
+In the past I even ported it to the Nintendo Wii.

-While working on PixTudio I also wrote the initial implementation of joystick support code for SDL2 on Android and improved the SDL2 mouse support for Android, in case that means anything to you.
+While working on PixTudio I also wrote the initial implementation of joystick support code for SDL2 on Android and improved the SDL2 mouse support for Android.

 Let me know in case any of the above is ever useful to you.